ernestosanchez1/ernestosanchez1/README.md

 # Hey There! 👋
-My name is Ernesto from Vancouver - Canada 🍁.
-I'm a Passionate Tech Enthusiast, Empowering the World with Code and Data Solutions.
+Hello!
+I'm Ernesto from Vancouver - Canada 🍁, a tech enthusiast with a passion for empowering the world through data.
+I specialize in Python, Machine Learning, SQL, Tableau, and Power BI.
+Let's connect and explore how we can collaborate on the next exciting project!

 ## Skills
 * 💻 Python, R, SQL